The Space in Interior Design

 How are the rooms connected?
 What do you experience when you walk from space to space?
-What focal point are there looking from one space into another?
+What focal points are there looking from one space into another?
 What views do they offer, inside and to the outside?

 Which wall would lend itself for a powerful artwork that can be seen from various spaces?
 Where would some changes to the landscaping create focal point and connection to nature?

 Besides sight, use your other senses during your home expedition.
 Is one room noisier than others?
 A bad smell or a damp wall might point to an issue.
 Does it just feel really good or bad in a room, even if you don’t know why?
 Make a note of it.